AI / Saturday February 7, 2026

 Sticking only to Chat GPT or Gemini will stagnate your creative output, especially since “the rapidly evolving digital landscape” often offers new AI modules on the market.

 So, be open-minded.
 Give new modules a chance to surprise you, and take your time experimenting with the ones you already utilize.
-This will allow you to find a better solution and learn how to communicate your needs to the AI better.
+This will help you find a better solution and learn to communicate your needs to the AI more effectively.

 Don’t: Neglect Quality Control.